benvanik/games-framework/README.md

 For more information about getting started, check out [getting_started](https://github.com/benvanik/games-framework/blob/master/docs/getting_started.md).

-# Disclaimer

-This project should be considered alpha - it is likely to have significant changes and additions, and should not be considered stable yet.
-Use at your own risk.

 # Raison d'etre

 The web is an awesome platform for games however there have been very few attempts at creating a good development flow